-Communication within larger Firms
+Communication within the Firm

-- 4.62 When establishing and maintaining policies and procedures in relation to communicating information regarding the System of Quality Management within the Firm matters to consider include: - The Firm communicates to Personnel and Engagement Teams: - the responsibility for implementing the Firm's policies and procedures
+- 11.6 The Firm may recognise and reinforce the responsibility of Personnel and Engagement Teams to exchange information with the Firm and with one another by establishing communication channels to facilitate communication across the Firm.
+Examples of communication among the Firm, Personnel and Engagement Teams includes: - The Firm communicates the responsibility for implementing the Firm's policies and procedures to Personnel and Engagement Teams. - The Firm communicates changes to the System of Quality Management to Personnel and Engagement Teams, to the extent that the changes are relevant to their responsibilities and enables Personnel and Engagement Teams to take prompt and appropriate action in accordance with their responsibilities. - The Firm communicates information that is obtained during the Firm's acceptance and continuance process that is relevant to Engagement Teams in planning and performing Engagements. - Engagement Teams communicate to the Firm information about:

-- o changes to the System of Quality Management to the extent that the changes are relevant to their responsibilities. - o information obtained during the Firm's acceptance and continuance process that is relevant to Engagement Teams in planning and performing Engagements. - Engagement Teams communicate to the Firm information: - obtained during the performance of an Engagement relevant to acceptance and continuance of Client relationships and specific Engagements. - about the operation of the Firm's policies and procedures, which in some cases, may indicate a deficiency in the Firm's System of Quality Management. - Engagement Teams communicate information to individuals providing consultation. - The individual(s) assigned operational responsibility for compliance with Professional Standards communicates to relevant Personnel and Engagement Teams changes in the Professional Standards and the Firm's policies and procedures to address such changes.
+- The Client that is obtained during the performance of an Engagement that may have caused the Firm to decline the Client relationship or specific Engagement had that information been known prior to accepting or continuing the Client relationship or specific Engagement. - The operation of the Firm's policies and procedures (for example, concerns about the Firm's processes for assigning Personnel to Engagements), which in some cases, may indicate a deficiency in the Firm's System of Quality Management. - Engagement Teams communicate information to the Engagement Quality Reviewer or individuals providing consultation. - The individual(s) assigned operational responsibility for compliance with Relevant Ethical Requirements communicates to relevant Personnel and Engagement Teams changes in the Relevant Ethical Requirements and the Firm's policies and procedures to address such changes.